gertjanklein/copy-iris-items/README.md

 Copies items from a remote Caché/IRIS server to a local directory.

+## Motivation

+This program was written to make it possible to work with (IRIS) Studio connecting to a remote server/namespace, that is worked on by multiple people, while (each) maintaining a local repository or working copy.
+When code one person is working on is ready to check in, they can:

+* update their repository from e.g. github
+* run this program to get the latest code from the server
+* check in and optionally push their code

+For this way of working it is essential that the server namespace is leading, not the filesystem.
+(Atelier takes the opposite approch, making it unsuitable here.)

+## Description

 Intended use is to sync a local directory (e.g. a git repository) with a remote Caché/IRIS server.
 This is done by downloading items specified in an INI file.
 After the files are downloaded, a local tool can be used to